simran-2501/simran-2501/README.md

 <hr>

 <img align="right" alt="GIF" height="300px" src="./bitmoji.png" />
-My name's Simran Shrivastava, currently a third year student pursuing B.Tech from SRM Institute of Science and Technology in the field of Computer Science.
-Currently, I am an web developer enhancing my skills using JavaScript. </br>
+Welcome to my slice of GitHub!
+I'm currently navigating my fourth year at SRM Institute of Science and Technology, where I'm immersed in the dynamic world of Computer Science.
+Here's a little bit about me and what I'm passionate about: </br>

 - 🌱 I’m currently learning - React Native and JavaScript
 - 👯 I’m looking to collaborate on - Development or Open source projects